 [This article was previously published in the summer issue of The Cultivator, Cornucopia’s quarterly newsletter.]

-by Marie Burcham, JD, Director of Domestic Policy at The Cornucopia Institute and Melody Morrell, Operations Director
+by Kestrel Burcham, JD, Director of Domestic Policy at The Cornucopia Institute and Melody Morrell, Operations Director

 Family-scale organic dairies are struggling to make ends meet.
 Many have already lost their farms and businesses, some of which have been in the family for generations.